Updates: Ceremony #152 (Nov 16, 2023)

 Pick up your Certificate after the Ceremony and before you leave (from the same tables where you picked up you envelopes, just outside the ceremony room).

-Subject to availability, refreshments and sweets will be served in the same room immediately following the Ceremony.
+Subject to availability, refreshments and sweets will be served immediately following the Ceremony.
 You can socialize with fellow candidates, Wardens and guests.
-Outside guests may join you for the social.

 Online Registration and Payment:

 Registration (for candidates) usually opens about one month before the ceremony.
-Note: previously obligated guests do not need to pre-register, but may be required to register on arrival.
+Note: previously obligated guests do not need to pre-register, but it is appreciated so we know attendance numbers.
+Please check in when you arrive.
 When registration is open, the button below this frame will take you to the registration form.
 Click to open the registration form.
-After you press Submit on the form, you should be taken to a confirmation page which has instructions and links for online payments (credit card preferred; see main “Ceremonies” page for PayPal link or use the “Pay Now” link below).
-Electronic forms of payment are strongly preferred (e.g. PayPal, credit card or INTERAC).
+You should be able to enter candidate, special presenter and guest information and pay the appropriate fees (with credit card) all in the same session.
+Your Credit card statement will show a transaction from CAMP4*IRON RING for the payment.
+If you are unable to pay using a credit card, please contact us for other options.
 (Note: if you do not receive a confirmation email shortly after submitting your registration, please check i) your spam/junk folders, or ii) that your are checking the same email address you provided on the form.
 These are almost always the reasons.
 If it still can’t be found, contact us.)